 The children's digital library.
-This web site is fun for all ages, but it will be particularly useful in Family Literacy and/or Comp.
-Ed. classes.
+This web site is fun for all ages, but it will be particularly useful in Family Literacy classes.
 According to the web site, "Children and their parents have for years enjoyed attending story times, checking out books, and participating in a number of other educational, entertaining, and participatory programs.
 StoryPlace, an interactive web site, came about to provide children with the virtual experience of going to the library and participating in the same types of activities the library offers."

 Jan's Illustrated Computer Literacy 101

 This is a great online tutorial for individuals who would like to learn the basics